 It can have very serious consequences, but it can be the best solution for some people if they have no other way to pay off their debts.
 It isn’t right for everyone, and your own circumstances will determine what works for you.

 Bankruptcy can certainly be a useful debt solution for some people – after all over 100,000 people apply each year.
 Debtors should also keep in mind, though, that the process has some extremely serious consequences.

 A good example of this is the trade-off it makes between dealing with your debt situation now and accessing further credit in the future.
 Whilst certain debts may be written off once you become bankrupt, your credit file will be majorly impacted and you may struggle to borrow money for some time to come.

 For more examples, read our overview of the pros and cons.

 Although it’s a process intended to help debtors to deal with their situation, bankruptcy isn’t cheap and a £130 application fee and £550 deposit apply in England and Wales.
 You may be able to pay these fees in instalments.

 In many cases you won’t have to attend a court hearing as part of the bankruptcy process, however, you may be required to meet with the Official Receiver who is appointed to administer your case.

-During the hearing, all of your circumstances will be weighed up to decide if bankruptcy is the right solution for you.
-If it is found that you are eligible and that your situation is unlikely to improve, your bankruptcy could be approved on the same day.
+During the hearing, all of your circumstances will be weighed up to decide if it is the right solution for you.
+If it is found that you are eligible and that your situation is unlikely to improve, you could be approved on the same day.

 Can you have a joint bankruptcy?